-Explores current topics in marketing, and topics of special interest, that may include marketing for non-profits, cause marketing, social marketing, services marketing, and medical tourism marketing.
-Examines topic-specific theory and application through the reading of both key seminal literature and current published research.
+Explores current topics in marketing, and topics of special interest, that may include marketing for nonprofits, cause marketing, social marketing, services marketing, and medical tourism marketing.
+Examines topicspecific theory and application through the reading of both key seminal literature and current published research.
 Students will select, research, report, and present a marketing topic of interest.
-Prerequisite: Admission to the DBA program and completion of core curriculum DBA courses.